SCCapstone/StyleMail/README.md

 How to run unit test:

-How to run behavioral test: cd within the stylemail directory and run the command NPX WDIO
+How to run behavioral test: cd to StyleMail/stylemail and run the command npx wdio

+## Test Locations

+Unit Test:

+Behavioral tests can be found in StyleMail/stylemail/Tests/specs

 # Authors